redradrat/shipcaps/README.md

 create a custom postgres chart.
 Team B, C, D and E need postgres too.
 Do I have to pay for development if I'm managing Team A?
 Can I relay development costs to thos other teams somehow?

+Scenario 5:
+In Acme, Corp. we want to have one or more repositories of kubernetes-native applications, goverened by a distributed body.
+Do I have a corporate-wide registry of them?
+I might have a couple of helm chart registries, and a couple of common kustomize repos.
+But utilizing it, I still need some domain knowledge to utilize and explore those.
+Is there a technical representation for this, that I can act upon and inventorize?

 Those are **awesome** scenarios already.
 We're getting stuff done in potentially cross-functioning teams, and we're packaging clusters of kubernetes resources into logical units, We're even going towards having a single source of truth with little magic between commit and deployment!
 Arriving here means you're probably already doing loads of cool stuff.

-Now the point is, what are those units?
-Are they all kubernetes applications?
-Do I have a corporate-wide registry of them?
-I might have a couple of helm chart registries, and a couple of common kustomize repos.
-But utilizing it, I still need some domain knowledge.
-Also which cost center pays for those efforts?
-Can I cross-charge development efforts to departments that are using it?
-How could I measure that?
-Shipcaps provides this API.